palewire/first-visual-story/readthedocs/index.rst

 Command-line interface
 ----------------------

-Unless something is wrong with your computer, there should be a way to open a window that lets you type in commands.
+Unless something is wrong with your computer, there should be a way to open a special window that lets you type in commands.
 Different operating systems give this tool slightly different names, but they all have some form of it.
+The generic term for it is the "command-line interface."

-On Windows you can find the command-line interface by opening the "command prompt."
+On Windows you can find it by opening the "command prompt."
 Here are `instructions <https://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/>`_.
 On Apple computers, you open the `"Terminal" application <http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line>`_.
 Ubuntu Linux comes with a program of the `same name <http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it>`_.

 Text editor
 -----------

-A program like Microsoft Word, which can do all sorts of text formatting like change the size and color of words, is not what you need.
+A program like Microsoft Word, which can do all sorts of text formatting, like change the size and color of words, is not what you need.
 Do not try to use it.

-You need a program that works with simple `"plain text" files <https://en.wikipedia.org/wiki/Text_file>`_, and is therefore capable of editing documents containing Python code, HTML markup and other languages without dressing them up by adding anything extra.
+You need a program that works with simple `"plain text" files <https://en.wikipedia.org/wiki/Text_file>`_, and is therefore capable of editing documents containing Python code, HTML markup and other languages without dressing them up.
 Such programs are easy to find and some of the best ones are free, including those below.

-For Windows, we recommend installing `Notepad++ <http://notepad-plus-plus.org/>`_ or `Visual Studio Code <https://code.visualstudio.com/>`_.
-For Apple computers, try `Atom <https://atom.io>`_ or `Sublime Text <https://www.sublimetext.com/>`_.
-In Ubuntu Linux you can stick with the pre-installed `gedit <https://help.ubuntu.com/community/gedit>`_ text editor or install a more sophisticated tool like `Atom <https://atom.io>`_.
+Regardless of your operating system, we recommend installing `Visual Studio Code <https://code.visualstudio.com/>`_. `Atom <https://atom.io>`_ and `Sublime Text <https://www.sublimetext.com/>`_ are also excellent options.

 Node.js